-After a work-up as outlined in our review, the primary diagnosis for the patient was chronic urinary retention secondary to constipation.
+After a workup as outlined in our review, the primary diagnosis for the patient was CUR secondary to constipation.
 The patient was counselled on water intake for proper hydration and was given a dose of magnesium citrate while in the emergency department.
 She was then sent home with a prescription for a daily stool softener and was advised to consider pelvic floor physiotherapy.
 The patient has not presented to hospital or her family physician for this issue in the past six months.